Aenwyn-off/Telegram_weather_bot/README.md

 The bot implements:
 - Binding of the city to the user, and weather browsing;
 - Weather display in any other city;
-- Saving the history of weather requests and output for the user.
+- Saving the history of weather requests and output for the user;
-- Admin panel
+- Admin commands.

 Bot link: https://t.me/Weather_pracbot (Not deployed yet.)